 How did Rhode Island Families in Nature start?

 Hi!
 I’m Jeanine Silversmith, Founder and Director of RI Families in Nature, and author of The Rhode Island Family Hiking Guide and Journal.

 Growing up in the suburbs of New York City, I didn’t have much exposure to “wilderness”.
 What I did have, however, were two parents who sent me and my siblings outside to play nearly every day of our lives.
 I have loads of memories of playing outside with the other neighborhood kids and I had a pretty awesome childhood.

 As a college student in Buffalo, NY, I found a love of hiking and became passionate about spending time in nature.
 I decided to become a science teacher and eventually transitioned into environmental education.
-I worked with the Wildlife Conservation Society/Bronx Zoo and currently I am employed by the Rhode Island Environmental Education Association as the Project Coordinator of the Environmental Literacy Plan.
+I worked with the Wildlife Conservation Society/Bronx Zoo and currently I am employed as the Project Manager at the Rhode Island Environmental Education Association.

 Before children came along, I was an avid hiker – not an expert or anything – but it was a regular part of my life.
 I’m less tense, more in tune with my body, and motivated to take better care of it when I get outside on a regular basis.